Search For Alien Life: Breakthrough Listen Launches Massive Survey Of The Milky Way

 “By trawling through these huge datasets for signatures of technological civilizations, we hope to uncover evidence that our planet, among the hundreds of billions in our Galaxy, is not the only one where intelligent life has arisen,” he added.

-The new Breakthrough Listen survey plans to study no only the plane of the Milky Way, but also a region around the Galactic Center, which “contains a supermassive black hole, surrounded by tens of millions of stars,” reveals the news release.
+The new Breakthrough Listen survey plans to study not only the plane of the Milky Way but also a region around the galactic center, which “contains a supermassive black hole, surrounded by tens of millions of stars,” reveals the news release.